ffomezolam/GA-DSI-Project-4/README.md

 - Saurabh Shrestha
 - Andrew Malozemoff

+*This is a group project done for the General Assembly Data Science Immersive cohort starting on July 25, 2022*

 ## Problem Statement
 Based on US Accident data from 2016-2021, what recommendations and observations can be made towards reducing severity of automobile accidents?